-Writing this blog is a labour of love, and I'm presently a poor unemployed scientist (and struggling writer).
+Writing this blog is a labour of love, and one which I evidently need a little encouragement towards on occasion.
 If you like what I write, the best way to show your gratitude would be to fuel my caffeine addiction and buy me a coffee to say thank you.
 All coffee donations are gratefully accepted!

 The opinions expressed in this blog are solely those of the author.
 These views are not necessarily shared by any colleagues, academic coauthors, research groups or institutions with whom the author is associated.

 "When I am working on a problem I never think about beauty.
 I only think about how to solve the problem.
 But when I have finished, if the solution is not beautiful, I know it is wrong." -- R Buckminster Fuller